 Festivals in Budapest

 There are a lot of festivals during the warmer mothers in Budapest.
-One of the best ways to find out about them is to check out.
-We Love Budapest website.
+One of the best ways to find out about them is to check out We Love Budapest website.
 It has all the upcoming calendar events and activities.

 If you want to make the most of your time in Budapest, check the event calendar so you will not be disappointed.

-What to Eat in Budapest
+What to eat in Budapest Hungary

 I love traditional Hungarian food!
 Before this trip, I only know about Hungarian goulash, and that’s about it.
 I was pleasantly surprised to learn I don’t have to eat goulash every meal!
 Ha!
 Not like that’s a bad thing though…